 The direct method, on the other hand, doesn’t need any preparation time other than segregating the cash transactions from the non-cash transactions.
 And it’s more accurate than the indirect method.

-This has a been a guide to the top differences between direct and indirect cash flow methods.
-Here we also discuss the direct vs indirect cash flow method key differences with infographics, and comparison table.
+This article has been a guide to the top differences between direct and indirect cash flow methods.
+Here we also discuss the direct vs. indirect cash flow method key differences with infographics and comparison table.
 You may also have a look at the following articles –